tommy-gilligan/rp235x-nokia-3310/README.md

-# RP2040 Nokia 3310 Adapter Board
+# RP235x Nokia 3310 Adapter Board

 This started as a cute "what if?":

-> What if I could typeout messages on my smartphone by using tactile buttons like I used to have on my phone back in high school?
+> What if I could type out messages on my smart phone by using tactile buttons like I used to have on my phone back in high school?

 Because the board would need to fit into the chassis of a Nokia 3310 and because there are existing doodads that would be sitting alongside the board anyways, scope has crept to include connecting to these other thingamajigs.